Canonical quantization of the covariant fields on de Sitter spacetimes: Concluding remarks

 \section{Concluding remarks}

-The principal conclusion is that the QFT on the de Sitter background has similar features as in the flat case.
-Thus the covariant quantum fields transform according to CRs induced by the reps. of the group $\hat G=SL(2,\Bbb C)$ that must be equivalent to orthogonal sums of UIRs of the group $S(M)=Sp(2,2)$ whose specific invariants depend only on particle masses and spins.
+Here we have seen that the QFT on the de Sitter background has similar features as in the flat case.
+Thus the covariant quantum fields transform according to CRs induced by the reps. of the group $\hat G=SL(2,\Bbb C)$ that are equivalent with orthogonal sums of UIRs of the group $S(M)=Sp(2,2)$ whose specific invariants depend only on particle masses and spins.
 The example is the spinor CR of the Dirac theory that is induced by the linear rep. $(\frac{1}{2},0)\otimes (0,\frac{1}{2})$ of the group $\hat G$ but is equivalent to the orthogonal sum of two equivalent UIRs of the group $S(M)$ labelled by $(\frac{1}{2},\nu_{\pm})$.
-Thus at least in the case of the Dirac field we recover a similar conjuncture as in the Wigner theory of the induced reps. of the Poincar\' e group in special relativity.
+Thus, at least in the case of the Dirac field, we recover a similar conjuncture as in the Wigner theory of the induced reps. of the Poincar\' e group in special relativity.
 However, the principal difference is that the transformations of the Wigner UIRs can be written in closed forms while in our case this cannot be done because of the technical difficulties in solving the integrals (\ref{Tg}) and (\ref{Tg1}).
 For this reason we were forced to restrict ourselves to study only the reps. of the corresponding algebras.

-This is not an impediment since physically speaking we are interested to know the properties of the basis generators (in configurations or momentum rep.) since these give rise to the conserved observables (i. e. the one-particle operators) of QFT, associated to the de Sitter isometries.
-It is remarkable that the particle and antiparticle sectors of these operators bring additive contributions since the particle and antiparticle operators transform alike under isometries just as in special relativity.
-Notice that this result was obtained by Nachtmann \cite{Nach} for the scalar UIRs but this is less relevant as long as the generators of the scalar rep. depend only on $m^2$.
-Now we see that the generators of the spinor rep. which have spin terms depending on $m$ preserve this property such that we can conclude that all the one-particle operators corresponding to the de Sitter isometries are additive, regardless the spin.
+This is not an impediment since physically speaking we are interested to know the properties of the basis generators (in configuration or momentum rep.) since these give rise to the conserved observables (i. e. the one-particle operators) of QFT, associated to the de Sitter isometries.
+It is remarkable that the particle and antiparticle terms of these operators bring additive contributions since the particle and antiparticle operators transform alike under isometries, just as in special relativity.
+Notice that this result was obtained by Nachtmann \cite{Nach} for the scalar UIRs and partially for the spinor ones.
+Now this property is demonstrated completely in the Dirac case such that we can conclude that all the one-particle operators corresponding to the de Sitter isometries are additive, regardless the spin.
+In fact, we verified thus that the connection between spin and statistic is universal, having the same effects on curved backgrounds just as in the flat case.